 What the Next Global Recession and Financial Crisis Could Do

 I am not shocked by what Nouriel Roubini is saying.
-If you are a regular reader of this site, we have talked about all of this several times.
-We may even be among the minority to do so, given how complacent and optimistic the mainstream has become.
+If you are a regular reader of Lombardi Letter, you will know that we have written about this several times.
+We may be among the minority to do so, given how complacent and optimistic the mainstream media has become.

 Here’s the thing: I believe the next financial crisis and global recession could be much bigger than the last one.
 This time around, there’s too much debt and leverage.
 And while these two things may be great when things are going well, they create a lot more trouble when times are bad.

-If there’s a financial collapse and global recession by 2020, don’t be shocked to see the stock market tumbling way more than they did back in 2008–2009.
+If there’s a financial collapse and global recession by 2020, don’t be shocked to see the stock market tumble way more than it did back in 2008–2009.
 A massive destruction of wealth could be ahead.

-Don’t be alarmed to also see a major bank going bankrupt or seeking a bailout.
+Don’t be alarmed to also see a major bank go bankrupt or seek a bailout.
 What’s more, the financial system is so interconnected that one bank going bankrupt could rattle the whole system.

-Governments could be scrambling.
+Governments could end up scrambling.
 They have borrowed a lot of money already and may need more to remain afloat and boost their respective economies.
-However, when investors’ confidence is dull, they may not get the money needed.
+However, when investor confidence is dull, governments may not get the money they need.

-Be very careful going forward.
+Be very careful.
 Sure, the last decade was great for investors, but the coming few years may not be.